margic/gobazel/deploy/README.md

 By using localhost:5000 as the registry address allows local docker daemon (optional) and the minikube docker daemon to access the registry deployed in the namespace

+Run this command in a terminal it will block and remaing running.
 ```
 kubectl port-forward --namespace gobazel \
 $(kubectl get po -n gobazel | grep registry-proxy | \